subramanya/startup_ui_site/README.md

-This is a quick startup project for getting first hands experience in AEM 5.6.1
+This is a quick startup project for getting first hand experience in AEM 5.6.1